dydxprotocol/v4-web/docker/README.md

 docker-compose up -d
 ```

-Deploy the contracts The container must be any starboard.
+Deploy the contracts.
+The container must be any starboard.
-Do it once per instantiation, only on a clean state - next execution yields other contract addresses.
+Do this once per instantiation and only on a clean state.
+Subsequent executions will yield different contract addresses.

 ```shell
 docker exec -t starboard_indexer_processor bash -i -c /root/setup_starboard_contracts.sh